In this document, you will learn how monthly active rows (MAR) are calculated, how to track your MAR, and how to optimize your usage.

 View paid and free MAR

 In the MAR section, you can see how many active rows you consumed in the selected month.
-This section includes two types of MAR, paid MAR and free MAR from account-level free trials and new connector free use periods (for which you are not billed).
+This section includes two types of MAR, paid MAR and free MAR (for which you are not billed).
+Free MAR comes from account-level free trials, new connector free use periods, initial syncs, re-syncs initiated by Fivetran in your dashboard, re-syncs initiated by Fivetran with custom scripts, and operations performed by the Fivetran Log Connector and other system tables.
 If you’re viewing data for the current month, you’ll see your MAR to date (month-to-date active rows).

 In the Credits Used section, you can see how many credits you used in the selected month.
 If you’re viewing data for the current month, you’ll see how many credits you’ve used to date (month-to-date credit usage).
 To learn more about how Fivetran calculates credits, click See credit calculation.